Stormbound-Games/stormbound-kitty/docs/KNOWN_ISSUES.md

 The native way to add support for `import` and `export` is to use `.mjs` files or to set `"type": "module"` in the package.json.
 Unfortunately both options cause problems with Next.js, which inherently uses CommonJS.
 Therefore, the bot script automatically injects `"type": "module"` onto the package.json before starting so its context is ESM.

 To prevent risking committing that modification when running the bot locally, a pre-commit hook checks the package.json to make sure it doesn’t contain that property.
 If it does, it blocks the commit with an error.

+## Token cards

+The concept of token cards on the site is a bit more complicated than it is in the game.

+In Stormbound, a card is either “collectable” or not.
+Most cards are collectable, which means that can be found in books, crafted, and so on.
+However, there is no difference in logic between these cards and regular cards.
+That means if such a card (e.g. Qordia’s Nest) was to be put in a player’s hand, they could simply use it.

+These cards are called “token” cards on the site (`token = !collectable` essentially).
+But the site also has a concept of “pure tokens” for non-collectable cards that do not have a concept of static stats and leveling (e.g. Token Construct).
+These cards have a `withoutLevel` boolean property, and are handled differently in some instances.
+For instance, they do not have an official card page (since it would not make sense), and they are serialized a little differently (`1T4` means 1-strength Token Pirate; `25t4` means 25-strength Token Pirate).